philthompson/blog/gen/static/misc/cascading-bloom-filters/index.md

   <h1>Cascading Bloom Filters</h1>
   <p>Bloom filters are an efficient way to check set inclusion for large sets, but they
   can give false positives.
-In cases where all testable items belong to a known finite set, a relatively large sparsely populated bloom filter can be built that is known to be free of false positives.
-Instead, a much smaller set of cascading bloom filters can be constructed where the known false positives from one bloom filter are used as the finite set of known testable data for another smaller bloom filter.
+In cases where all testable items (both including and excluding the inserted subset) belong to a known finite set, it's possible to create a relatively large sparsely populated bloom filter that is known to be free of false positives.
+  Instead, a much smaller set of "cascading" bloom filters can be constructed where the known false positives from one bloom filter are used as the finite set of known testable data for another smaller bloom filter.
 These successive "layers" of bloom filters become smaller as the known false positives are whittled